bihealth/sodar-core/docs/source/glossary.rst

         including content and functionality from apps in SODAR Core views.

     App Settings
-        Project or user specific settings defined in SODAR Core app plugins.
-        Different from e.g. Django settings used to configure the web site.
+        Project, user or site specific settings defined in SODAR Core app plugins.
+Different from e.g. Django settings used to configure the web site in that they can be modified in runtime and from the SODAR Core UI or REST API.

     Backend App
         SODAR Core application which is used to provide additional functionality